Katamatite Football Club: History

 On Saturday, 20 July 1925 Katamatite – 78.19 – 487 defeated Wattville – 1.3 – 9, in what was a record score in country football at the time.
 The apparent score and result was deemed as a no result and both club's were charged with unseemly conduct due to deliberately contriving a match result to win the minor premiership.
 Also in 1925 the club's colours were blue and white.

 Katamatite and Dookie were denied the right to play off in the 1925 grand final when club delegate's abandoned the season abruptly for what seems like no real apparent reason.

 In April 1926 the Dookie Football Association was wound up when three of the six clubs we not prepared to reform, which left only Katamatite and Yabba left, which meant Katamatite went into recess for the season.

 In 1927, Katamatite joined the Katamatite Dookie Football Association and made the grand final against Yabba, with Yabba winning 9.8 – 62 to 4.11 – 35 played at Dookie.

 At the club's 1930 Annual General Meeting, it was decided to change the club's colours to green and gold.

 The club went into recess between 1933 and 1936, after the Katandra Football Association folded in early 1933.
 The club officially re-formed in 1936, with the hope of returning to a local competition in 1937.

 In May, 1937, Katamatite applied to enter the Benalla Mulwala Football League, but their offer was rejected by club delegates, which once again left the club without a competition to play.

 Katamatite joined the Benalla Tungamah Football League in 1938 and 1939, then moved across to the Murray Football League (MFL) in 1940.
-Unfortunately the MFL went into recess after the first round of matches was complete (Rd.7), due to World War II.
+The MFL went into recess after the first round of matches was complete (Rd.7), due to World War II.

-Katamatite returned to the MFL after World War II in 1946 and 1947, then moved across to the Murray Valley North East Football League in 1948, then unfortunately went into recess in 1949.
+Katamatite returned to the MFL after World War II in 1946 and 1947, then moved across to the Murray Valley North East Football League in 1948, then went into recess in 1949.